quisquous/cactbot/CONTRIBUTING.md

 Here's some general guidelines for the text in triggers.
 The goal for trigger text is to mimic what a human raidcaller would say.
 It should minimize the amount of that the player has to think to do a mechanic.
+As it's easier to disable triggers than to write triggers, cactbot tends to be slightly noisier on average than most people prefer.

 * Be concise.
 Text should be as short as possible, like lalafells.
 * Tell the player what to do rather than the mechanic name, i.e. prefer `Get Out` vs `Iron Chariot`
 * Have the text be positive, i.e. prefer `Left` vs `Don't Go Right`
 * Don't prescribe a particular strategy, if multiple strategies exist, i.e. Titania Ex tethers or Hello World
 * If multiple strategies exist, tell the player the mechanic (`Jail on YOU`) instead of dictating a strategy.
+* Don't write triggers for obvious ground aoes.
 * As always, be consistent with other triggers.

 ## Timeline Guidelines